Teun/thenBy.js/README.md

 ```

 ### Case insensitive sorting
-thenBy.js.
-All of the shortcut methods allow you to sort case insensitive as well.
+(as of v1.2.0) All of the shortcut methods allow you to sort case insensitive as well.
 The second parameter expects an options object (if it is a number, it is interpreted as `direction` as above).
 The ignoreCase property can be set to true, like this:
 ```javascript
 // first by name, case insensitive, then by population data.sort(